 Skip to main content

-This page explains the configuration for using the AWS Provider and S3 Backend.
+This page explains the configuration for using the AWS Provider or S3 Backend.
 If you do not use these, you can skip this page.

 When using these, you need to authenticate before running terraform init.